Frezyx/animated_icon_button/README.md

 😊 Flutter package to create custom <strong>animated</strong> IconButton.</br>
 😵 <strong>Includes all available icons.</strong> Based on native IconButton.

+## Breaking Change
+With Version `0.4.2` a list of data (icon, etc.) must be passed.
+This enables the use of more than 2 icons.

 <img src="https://github.com/Frezyx/animated_icon_button/blob/master/example/rep_files/preview.gif?raw=true" width="270">

 ## Getting Started